Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 `2.1.19`
 - Added a repost button on the notice board to make a copy of an existing message.
 Only available if you are the author of the message or the manager of the board.
+`2.1.25`
+- Added an admin section in POI editor to display the name of the players the previously edited and saved the POI.
+Old POI will not have any named saved, but after the patch, POI will start to collect that data for admin usage.
 ## Fixes
 `2.1.15`
 - Fixing various color formating issues